 What is the Hotel Industry?

-With accelerated growth, the hotel industry is expected to reach 1.21 trillion U.S. dollars by the end of 2023.
+With accelerated growth, the hotel industry is expected to reach $5,816.66 billion by 2027, with a CAGR of 5.5%.
 And the number of users is expected to amount to 1.33 billion by 2027.

 The Modern-day hotel industry looks quite different, but its origin dates back thousands of years.
 The hotel industry is based on two rules: respect from hosts to guests and respect from guests to hosts.